rogupt305/RC-high-wing-trainer/README.md

 Below is a documented list of the success points:
 - Motor efficiency: The motor provides a highly efficient, constant thrust, which can experience rapid bursts due primarily to the high discharge rates of the battery and the integrity of the propellor
-- Stall speed: The plane has a stall speed recorded at around 4 mph (3.47NM/h) for an angle of attack at around 5 degrees.
+- Stall speed: Unobserved in the air due to short, unstable flight time, but the plane holds up at what appears to be 20 mph for a few seconds.
+Further testing required.
 However, the plane can theoretically fly at speeds below this, by adjusting the propellor speed and maintaining a high angle of attack.
-This is enabled due to it's theoretical ability to fly vertically, due to a thrust-to-weight ratio exceeding that of 1:1, made possible by the motor and battery setup
+This is enabled due to it's theoretical ability to fly vertically, due to a thrust-to-weight ratio exceeding that of 1:1, made possible by the motor and battery setup.
 - Fuselage integrity: Strong.
 Showed zero signs of wear/tear during the air, was able to widthstand runway crashes / flips along the transverse axis with minor damage to wingtips.

 *TO BE MODIFIED*